Child corporal punishment: Spanking

 Most conservative Christian sources which discuss the "rod" in

-Proverbs imply that it is a wooden stick of some sort which a parent should use to hit a
+Proverbs imply that it is a wooden stick of some sort which a parent, guardian, or teacher should use to hit a

 "The rod in the Old Testament was basically a wooden walking stick, a stout club,